 I am an advocate for fluffy, soft cookies.
 And the absolute best way to achieve this is to aerate your cookie dough.
 I could talk about this for days.

-When making these matcha cookies, a large amount of the lift in the cookie comes from creaming together your butter of choice and the sugars.
-You are essentially whipping air into the butter, which will later translate to a soft and fluffy cookie.
+When making these matcha cookies, the lift in the cookie comes from creaming together your butter of choice and the sugars.
+This essentially whips air into the butter, which will later translate to a soft and fluffy cookie.
 I like to do this on the lowest setting on my mixer for about 2-5 minutes.

 After that, this recipe calls for milk to be added in.
-You might intuitively think this will cause your creamed butter to deflate, but in fact the milk does the opposite.
+You might intuitively think this will cause your creamed butter to deflate, but in fact, the milk helps the butter and sugar.
 If you continue to use the mixer on the lowest speed, the milk will emulsify with the mixture, making a creamy, fluffy base for the matcha cookies.

 FAQ

-It is my no means a “must,” but it definitely helps the baking and cooking process to opt for a culinary grade matcha!
+It is by no means a “must,” but it definitely helps the baking and cooking process to opt for a culinary-grade matcha!
 If you don’t have access to that, you can always opt for ceremonial grade.

 Absolutely.
-I initially developed this recipe as a vegan alternative, but I have tested this recipe with multiple types of fat sources (vegan, normal, coconut oil etc.) and all have come out well.
+I initially developed this recipe as a vegan alternative, but I have tested this recipe with multiple types of fat sources (vegan butter, dairy butter, coconut oil, etc.) and all have come out well.

 Great question!
 I’ve found that 1:1 GF Blend flour from King Arthur Baking works best!